Cabbage and Ground Beef (One Pot)

-Cabbage and Ground Beef recipe is a deliciously comforting and hearty stew, and it’s packed with flavor.
+Cabbage and Ground Beef recipe is a delicious, comforting, and hearty stew, and it’s packed with flavor.
 If you love stuffed cabbage rolls but want to avoid the time and effort it takes to make them, then this recipe is for you.
-It’s quick to prepare and requires just one pot, for easy clean-up.
+It’s quick to prepare and requires just one pot for easy clean-up.

 A white Dutch oven pot filled with cabbage and ground beef stew and a wooden spoon inside.

-While this recipe isnโ€™t exactly stuffed cabbage, it includes all the savory flavors and textures we enjoy, and it’s delicious!
+While this recipe isnโ€™t exactly stuffed cabbage, it includes all the savory flavors and textures we enjoy, and more!
 Serve it over steamed rice or cooked quinoa for a satisfying meal.
 (It’s the best!)

-• Choose Fresh over Packaged: It’s best to buy a fresh head of cabbage, rather than a pre-shredded packed one.
-Package vegetables can be chemically altered to keep them fresh longer in bags.
+• Choose Fresh over Packaged: It’s best to buy a fresh head of cabbage, rather than a pre-shredded packaged one.
+Packaged vegetables can be chemically altered to keep them fresh longer in bags.
 Plus, it takes only a few seconds to chop the fresh cabbage, practically effortless.
 And, it’s worth it.

 Green Cabbage: Choose fresh green cabbage.
 When you take it home.
 If the outer leaves are green and wilted (or dirty), peel those off and discard them until you get a tight ball of the cabbage.

-Ground Beef: For this recipe, choose any of your favorite brand of ground beef.
+Ground Beef: For this recipe, choose any of your favorite brands of ground beef.
 You will only need about one pound for 6 servings.

 Beef Broth: Use any brand of beef broth you may have on hand.
 It gives a rich, deep flavor to this dish.